Soapsuds/dvdigitize/Readme.md

 My tapes had quite a few still images.
 These were ~32mb files with audio in the background.
 I made a new folder called Pictures under any tape directory I found stills in.
 I manually moved the stills into the Pictures folder, and then ran stills.sh.
 This will move ahead by 3 seconds.
-Moving forward avoided courruption at the start of some of my stills.
+Moving forward avoided corruption at the start of some of my stills.
 Then it pipes the frame to Magick to convert to HEIC.

 ### Deinterlacing and createvpy.py
 I decided to deinterlace with QTGMC.
 I used vapoursynth as my frameserver.
 Look at base.vpy for my configuration file.
 Installing all of the packages took some effort even with my AUR helper on Archlinux.
 [Arch Fourm Thread](https://bbs.archlinux.org/viewtopic.php?id=297627)
-Vapoursynth expectes a .vpy file which contains the name of the source to use.
+Vapoursynth expects a .vpy file which contains the name of the source to use.
 That means creating a vpy file for each and every .dv.

 ### extractwav.sh